chaoss/wg-evolution/metrics/Issues_Active.md

     whether an issues is related to the source code or not.

 ### Aggregators
 Usual aggregators are:

 * Count.
 Total number of active issues during the period.

 ### Specific description: GitHub

-In the case of GitHub, active issues are defined as "issues which get a comment, a change in tags, a change in assigned person, or are closed", as long as they are related to source code files.
+In the case of GitHub, active issues are defined as "issues which get a comment, a change in tags, a change in assigned person, or are closed".

 #### GitHub parameters
 None.

 ### Specific description: GitLab

-In the case of GitLab, active issues are defined as "issues which get a comment, a change in tags, a change in assigned person, or are closed", as long as they are related to source code files.
+In the case of GitLab, active issues are defined as "issues which get a comment, a change in tags, a change in assigned person, or are closed".

 #### GitLab parameters
 None.

 ### Specific description: Jira

-In the case of Jira, active issues are defined as "issues which get a comment, a change in state, a change in assigned person, or are closed", as long as they are related to source code files.
+In the case of Jira, active issues are defined as "issues which get a comment, a change in state, a change in assigned person, or are closed".

 #### Jira parameters
 None.

 ### Specific description: Bugzilla

-In the case of Bugzilla, active issues are defined as "bug reports which get a comment, a change in state, a change in assigned person, or are closed", as long as they are related to source code files.
+In the case of Bugzilla, active issues are defined as "bug reports which get a comment, a change in state, a change in assigned person, or are closed".

 #### Bugzilla parameters
 None.

 ## Objectives
 * Volume of active issues in a project.
     Active issues are a proxy for the activity in a project.
     By counting active issues related to code in the set of repositories corresponding to a project, you can have an idea of the overall activity in